Open accessibility options

 Our website uses HTTP cookies to store user-specific data.

-Below, we explain what cookies are and why they are used to help you better understand our privacy policy.
+Below we explain what cookies are and why they are used, so that you can better understand the following privacy policy.

 Whenever you surf the internet, you use a browser.
 Common browsers include Chrome, Safari, Firefox, Internet Explorer, and Microsoft Edge.
 Most websites store small text files in your browser.
 These files are called cookies.